Jacques Demers: WHA

-Two of the franchises Demers coached in the WHA were the Chicago Cougars and the Quebec Nordiques.
-Additionally, he was the exceedingly popular coach of the Indianapolis Racers, which won the Eastern Division championship under his guidance.
+In the summer of 1977, the uncertainty of the team's survival came into play publicly, with the Indiana National Bank seizing the assets of the team when they could not make their loan repayments.
+Demers was offered to work as a general manager and coach of the junior hockey team of the Montreal Canadiens, but another opportunity came up when the Racers gave permission to the Cincinnati Stingers to talk to Demers about coaching, having just fired Terry Slater.
+On June 15, Demers stated that he planned to asked to be released from his contract with Indianapolis.
+A day later, the Stingers announced the hiring of Demers as coach.
+He coached 80 games for the Stingers, who finished out of the playoffs.
+Uncertainty over the future of the team led to management being hesitant to extend the contract of Demers beyond its expiration in August 1978.
+On June 8, he resigned from the Stingers.
+Days later, he signed a deal with the Quebec Nordiques on a two-year contract with an option for a third year.

 Demers had the opportunity to coach Wayne Gretzky in the 1979 WHA All-Star Series.
 The format of the series was a three-game set that pitted the WHA All-Stars against HC Moscow Dynamo.
 Demers asked Gordie Howe if it was okay to put him on a line with Wayne Gretzky and his son Mark Howe.
 In Game One, the line scored seven points as the WHA All-Stars won by a score of 4–2.
 In Game Two, Gretzky and Mark Howe each scored a goal and Gordie Howe picked up an assist as the WHA won 4–2.
 The line did not score in the final game, but the WHA won by a score of 4–3.